-Thoroughbred offers a variety of Thoroughbred Basic training classes to address a variety of needs.
-Classes are held at the corporate headquarters and at regional locations.
-For more information and a schedule of upcoming classes, please contact the Thoroughbred Training Department at 800-524-0430 or 732-560-1377
+Thoroughbred offers a variety of training classes to address each customer's individual needs and requirements.
+Classes can be held at the corporate headquarters or at your location.
+For more information on training, please contact your Thoroughbred Representative at 800-524-0430 or 732-560-1377